ons-cherif/OperationalizingMLModel/README.md

    ![alt_text](Screenshots/BestModel.png)

-   **- After the Experiment is completed, we need to select the best model and deploy it using Azure Container Instance (ACI).
+   **- After the Experiment is successfully completed, we need to select the best model and deploy it using Azure Container Instance (ACI).
 Also, we need to make sure to enable authentication before deploying.

-   Once the deployment is done, we then run the logs.py script using Python Azure SDK or the Git Bash from the VM to enable "Application Insights"** for loogging failures, tracking perfomance and browser or the server usage.
+   Once the deployment is done, we then run the logs.py script using Python Azure SDK or the machine _Git Bash_ to enable "Application Insights"** to log failures, track perfomance, browser/server usage and more.
 Finally, we can verify the endpoint details from the _endpoints_ section as shown in the below screenshots:

    ![alt_text](Screenshots/RunnedLogScript.png)